securzecom/dpdpa-docs/docs/2. DPDPA Rules/14 - Rights of Data Principals.md

 ---
-sidebar_position: 13
+sidebar_position: 14
 ---

-# Rule 13: Rights of Data Principals
+# Rule 14: Rights of Data Principals

 <details>
-  <summary><strong>Statutory Text — Rule 13:Rights of Data Principals.</strong> (click to expand)</summary>
+<summary><strong>14.
+Rights of Data Principals</strong></summary>

-(1) For enabling Data Principals to exercise their rights under the Act, the Data Fiduciary and, where applicable, the Consent Manager, shall publish on its website or app, or both, as the case may be, —
+(1) For enabling Data Principals to exercise their rights under the Act, the Data Fiduciary and, where applicable, the Consent Manager, shall prominently publish on its website or app, or both, as the case may be,—
 (a) the details of the means using which a Data Principal may make a request for the exercise of such rights; and
 (b) the particulars, if any, such as the username or other identifier of such a Data Principal, which may be required to identify her under its terms of service.

-(2) To exercise the rights of the Data Principal under the Act to access information about personal data and its erasure, she may make a request to the Data Fiduciary to whom she has previously given consent for processing of her personal data, using the means and furnishing the particulars published by such Data Fiduciary for the exercise of such rights.
+(2) To exercise the rights of the Data Principal under the Act, she may make a request to the Data Fiduciary to whom she has previously given consent for processing of her personal data, using the means and furnishing the particulars required by such Data Fiduciary for the exercise of such rights.

-(3) Every Data Fiduciary and Consent Manager shall publish on its website or app, or both, as the case may be, the period under its grievance-redressal system for responding to the grievances of Data Principals and shall, for ensuring the effectiveness of the system in responding within such period, implement appropriate technical and organisational measures.
+(3) Every Data Fiduciary and Consent Manager shall prominently publish on its website or app, or both, as the case may be, within a reasonable period not exceeding ninety days under its grievance redressal system for responding to the grievances of Data Principals and shall, for ensuring the effectiveness of the system in responding within such period, implement appropriate technical and organisational measures.

-(4) To exercise the rights of the Data Principal under the Act to nominate, she may, in accordance with the terms of service of the Data Fiduciary and such law as may be applicable, nominate one or more individuals, using the means and furnishing the particulars published by such Data Fiduciary for the exercise of such right.
+(4) To exercise the rights of the Data Principal under the Act, she may, in accordance with the terms of service of the Data Fiduciary and such law as may be applicable, nominate one or more individuals, using the means and furnishing the particulars required by such Data Fiduciary for the exercise of such right.

-(5) In this rule, the expression “identifier” shall mean any sequence of characters issued by the Data Fiduciary to identify the Data Principal and includes a customer identification file number, customer acquisition form number, application reference number, enrolment ID or licence number that enables such identification.
+(5) In this rule, the expression “identifier” shall mean any sequence of characters issued by the Data Fiduciary to identify the Data Principal and includes a customer identification file number, customer acquisition form number, application reference number, enrolment ID, email address, mobile number or licence number that enables such identification.

 </details>

 ---

-Rule 13 brings the **Data Principal’s rights to life** by defining how individuals can contact organisations, verify their identity, raise concerns, and nominate successors for data control.
+Rule 14 brings the **Data Principal’s rights to life** by defining how individuals can contact organisations, verify their identity, raise concerns, and nominate successors for data control.
 It ensures that digital citizens can communicate with clarity, dignity, and confidence — and that every Data Fiduciary treats those interactions with respect and care.

 ---